dsccommunity/SqlServerDsc/README.md

 * **[String] InstanceName** _(Key)_: SQL Server instance name where replication distribution will be configured.
 * **[String] Ensure** _(Write)_: (Default = 'Present') 'Present' will configure replication, 'Absent' will disable replication.
-* **[String] DistributorMode** _(Required)_: 'Local' - Instance will be configured as it's own distributor, 'Remote' - Instace will be configure with remote distributor (remote distributor needs to be already configured for distribution).
+* **[String] DistributorMode** _(Required)_: 'Local' - Instance will be configured as it's own distributor, 'Remote' - Instance will be configure with remote distributor (remote distributor needs to be already configured for distribution).
 * **[PSCredentials] AdminLinkCredentials** _(Required)_: - AdminLink password to be used when setting up publisher distributor relationship.
 * **[String] DistributionDBName** _(Write)_: (Default = 'distribution') distribution database name.
 If DistributionMode='Local' this will be created, if 'Remote' needs to match distribution database on remote distributor.
 * **[String] RemoteDistributor** _(Write)_: (Required if DistributionMode='Remote') SQL Server network name that will be used as distributor for local instance.